Is Cocaine a Stimulant or Depressant? A Common Question

 Cocaine is a stimulant drug.
 When referenced as an upper or downer, cocaine is also known as an "upper", because it accelerates the central nervous system (CNS) and induces a high, euphoric feeling.
 Unfortunately, since cocaine and crack are addictive, they are widely abused and can cause irreparable damage and even death.

-Avenues Recovery, leading experts in addiction rehabilitation, present the difference between stimulants and depressants, beyond the original question: Is cocaine a stimulant?
+Avenues Recovery, leading experts in addiction rehabilitation, present the difference between stimulants and depressants, beyond the original question: Is cocaine a depressant or stimulant?

 What are Stimulants?